jorgeacetozi/algorithms/README.md

 # Stack (Abstract Data Type)

+Insert and remove from the same end (LIFO).

 In order to implement all stack operations in constant time complexity O(1), you would have to use one of the options below:

 - Array